 Fill In Brows With a Pencil

 Streicher recommends filling in your brows with a pencil according to how you actually "wear" them before trimming.
 This helps create a visual guide and will avoid over-trimming.
 To do this, use short, feathery strokes to lightly shade the skin underneath your brow hair, making sure to go against the direction of hair growth to access underneath the hair.
-Surratt Beauty's Expressioniste Brow Pencil Refill Cartridge ($18) is Streicher's pick because it has the ease of a pencil, gives the soft natural look of a powder, and is refillable.
-"The precise tip and powdery formula is great for filling in sparse areas and adding fullness and definition to the brow," she says.
+We like Make Up Forever's Aqua Resist Waterproof Eyebrow Definer Pencil ($24).

-Next, Baker advises taking your brow scissors (both experts recommend a pair that is slightly slanted, which provides a superior angle) and trimming the long hairs that stick out above the top of your brow's hairline.
+Next, take your brow scissors (use a pair that is slightly slanted, which provides a superior angle) and trim the long hairs that stick out above the top of your brow's hairline.
 Cut the hair where it starts to bend or curl, staggering the lengths for an even more natural look.
-"Make sure you take your time trimming your brow hairs and don't rush the process," warns Baker.
-"If you trim the hair too short, your brows will look like they have holes in them."
+Be careful not to trim them too short, as doing so can give the appearance of gaps in the brows.

 Streicher says to avoid cutting the hairs straight across or all at once.
 Instead, use caution to only trim the longer hairs that protrude past the brow line, cutting one at a time.